-If you use a copper coil (IUD) and were advised that this works for 5 years, then keep it for now, use condoms alongside and contact us after the COVID-19 restrictions have been lifted.
-If you were advised that you have a 10-year coil then you don’t need to do anything now, again contact us after the COVID-19 restrictions have been lifted - unless you have had your coil for longer than 12 years.
+If you use a copper coil (IUD) and were advised that this works for FIVE years or TEN years then keep it for the period of time advised.
+Then please contact us for an appointment to have this changed.
 If you were age 40 or over when you had your copper coil fitted you do not need to do anything, it will last until after menopause.

 If you have a hormonal coil fitted (IUS), then it depends on the type.